aa-ahmed-aa/aa-ahmed-aa.github.io/_posts/2018-13-3-design-patterns-101.md

 Two important things you need to know before we go further :-

 #### First
-Design pattern is just a clean way to solve a problem and provide flexibility to your code not showing of your enhancement skills so if you though you have an idea of making a pattern better first thing is not think if your idea is applied by SOLID(we will come to this later in this blog) or not, think of SOLID as your brakes that will stop your fantasy.
+Design pattern is just a clean way to solve a problem also provides flexibility to your code,so do not enhance any pattern until you make sure that this enhancement is successful applied by the SOLID (we will come to this later), so you can consider solid as your brakes that will stops your fantasy from pattern violation.

 #### Second
 Patterns are not used separately from each others at the end of this blog you can use many patterns together like you will see in MVC.

-This blog is based on [this repo](https://github.com/aa-ahmed-aa/Design_Pattern) so go ahead and star it.
+This blog is based on [this repo](https://github.com/aa-ahmed-aa/Design_Pattern) so go ahead and star it first then keep going.

 <div class="breaker"></div>